 We never had our tree up for more than about a week because my parents were concerned about the fire hazard, and quite honestly, I think that was the norm back then.
 One year our tree came down a little early thanks to me.
 When I was in first grade, I had the mumps during my Christmas break.
 While checking out my favorite little elf decoration, I managed to pull the whole tree over on top of myself!
 Since I had the mumps, and therefore swollen jaws, my dad said that I looked like a chipmunk crawling out from under a tree in the forest!

 My grandmother always had white pine Christmas trees since she had a grove of them that my uncles had planted as part of an FFA (Future Farmers of America) project, and she had a nice little selection to choose from.
 I always loved how soft the leaves on the white pines felt when you brushed up against them, and how wonderful the tree smelled when you walked into Grandmother’s living room.
-In addition to the decorations, my Grandmother taped envelopes of money onto the tree for each of her grandchildren.
+In addition to the decorations, my Grandmother taped envelopes filled with money onto the tree for each of her grandchildren.
 There were 17 envelopes, each with a twenty dollar bill in it.
 On Christmas night we could take down our envelope.
 My brother’s was always closest to the top since he was the oldest and the tallest.

 By the time I went off to college, my parents had started buying trees from a lot in town.
 For a few years they bought live trees with root balls to plant in their yard after Christmas.
 One of those trees is still thriving in their yard and is about 50-feet tall.